Updated in March, 2022.

 Get some leads

-Besides getting you some credibility, ultimately, all of these sites also serve the purpose of generating leads.
-That’s why premium profiles and add-ons are available.
-Keep in mind that it may not be so efficient to gather leads from the start.
-First, you’ll need to take the time to gather some reviews, increase your visibility and get some validation.
+Besides getting you some credibility, these sites ultimately serve the purpose of generating leads, which is why premium profiles and add-ons are available.
+Keep in mind that it may not be efficient to gather leads from the start.
+First, you’ll need to take the time to gather some reviews, increase your visibility, and get some validation.
 Explore these paid options as a second step and, regardless of your strategy, always keep encouraging your clients to provide fresh, authentic reviews of your products.

-Don’t hesitate to comment below if you have any additional review websites you know about!
+Don’t hesitate to comment below if you have any additional review websites you can recommend!